sunfounder/sunfounder-uno-and-mega-kit/docs/source/install_and_introduce_arduino_ide.rst

 You can pick it up in short time even if you are a beginner.
 It provides an integrated development environment (IDE) for code compiling, compatible with multiple control boards.
-So you can just download the Arduino IDE, upload the sketches (i.e. the code files) to the board, and then you can see relative experimental phenomena.
+So you can just download the Arduino IDE, upload the sketches (the code files) to the board, and then you can see relative experimental phenomena.
 For more information, refer to http://www.arduino.cc.